abhinavnatarajan/snacks-file-browser.nvim/README.md

 * `refresh`: Rerun the finder.
 * `edit`: Edit the selected file(s).
 * `set_cwd`: Set the cwd of neovim from the picker.
-* `confirm`: Confirm the selection and pass them into a callback (default `vim.cmd.edit`).
+* `confirm`: Pass the matched item in the picker list to a user-supplied callback (default `vim.cmd.edit`).
-    * If a single item is selected, pass the picker and the item into a user-supplied callback.
-    * If there is no selection, no highlighted item, and no item matches the input:
+    * If there is no item matching the input and no highlighted item in the picker:
         * If the input ends with a path separator, create a new directory and navigate into it.
-        * Otherwise, pass the input into the callback (default `vim.cmd.edit`).
+        * Otherwise, pass the input to the callback.
     * If a directory is highlighted in the picker, navigate into it.
-    * If a file is highlighted in the picker, pass it the callback.
+    * If a file is matched/highlighted in the picker, pass it to the callback.
+    Note that the `confirm` action does not deal with selected items.
+    This is to allow one to descend into directories while retaining currently selected items.
+* `multi_confirm`: Pass the picker and the paths of all selected items to a user-supplied callback.
+By default, the callback closes the picker and calls `vim.cmd.edit` on all the selected items.
 * `rename`: Rename the currently selected file or directory.
 * `create_new`: Create a new file or directory based on the input in the picker.
 * `yank`: Yank the selected file(s) to the clipboard.